 The catch is that this protection varies significantly by state and can be overridden by explicit lease language.
 Some leases include a clause stating that acceptance of rent after expiration does not constitute consent to holdover and does not create a new tenancy.
 If your lease includes that language, the landlord can accept your check and still pursue holdover rates.

-In California and New York, courts have generally found that a landlord who accepts rent without reservation has implicitly agreed to a month-to-month tenancy.
-In Texas, the default is month-to-month at the existing rate unless the lease says otherwise.
-Commercial leases in most states can and do say otherwise.
+In many states, courts have found that a landlord who accepts rent without reservation may be treated as agreeing to a month-to-month tenancy; the default rule varies by state.
+Commercial leases in most states can and do override that default.

 If your landlord refuses your rent after the lease expires and demands you vacate, you're a tenant at sufferance — meaning you have physical possession but no legal right to be there.
 The landlord can't simply change the locks (that's illegal in most states), but they can file for eviction through the courts.